Computing mixed volume and all mixed cells in quermassintegral time: Mixed Legendre transform and tropical varieties

 Moreover, a certain balancing condition (Lemma~\ref{lem:balancing}) holds for the edges incident to a vertex.

-Each of the sets $X'(d)$, $X(d)$ is actually a {\em tropical variety}.
-The {\em structure theorem} of Tropical Algebraic Geometry \cites{Cartwright-Payne, Maclagan-Sturmfels} guarantees the connectedness of one-dimensional tropical varieties $X'$, as long as the underlying complex variety is irreducible.
-Example~\ref{counterexample} shows how $X'_{n}$ can fail to be connected on a \rev{positive measure set of liftings $b$}.
+The {\em structure theorem} of Tropical Algebraic Geometry \cites{Cartwright-Payne, Maclagan-Sturmfels} guarantees the connectedness of one-dimensional \revc{intersections of} tropical varieties $\revc{G}=\revc{G}_d$, as long as the underlying complex variety is irreducible.
+Example~\ref{counterexample} shows how $\revc{G}_{n}$ can fail to be connected on a positive measure set of liftings $b$ \reva{when the underlying complex variety is reducible}. \revb{The precise combinatorial conditions for the connectedness of tropical hypersurfaces are described by \ocite{Yu}.}

 The main tool for proving Theorem~\ref{th:connected} is the mixed Legendre transform $\boldsymbol\xi \mapsto \lambda_1(\boldsymbol\xi), \dots, \lambda_s(\boldsymbol\xi)$.
 As before, the $t_1$, \dots, $t_s$ are positive indeterminates.
-The `epigraph' of the function $t_1 b_1 + \cdots + t_s b_s$ is the set of all the \rev{pairs} $(\rev{\boldsymbol \xi}, t_1 \lambda_1 + \cdots + t_s \lambda_s)$ \rev{so that $(\boldsymbol \lambda, \boldsymbol \xi)$ is a solution} of the system of inequalities
+The `epigraph' of the function $t_1 b_1 + \cdots + t_s b_s$ is the set of all the pairs $(\boldsymbol \xi, t_1 \lambda_1 + \cdots + t_s \lambda_s)$ so that $(\boldsymbol \lambda, \boldsymbol \xi)$ is a solution of the system of inequalities

 where $\mathbf C$ is the {\em Cayley matrix}

 and each support $A_i$ is represented by a matrix with rows $\boldsymbol a \in A_i$.
 As no confusion can arise, we use the same symbol for the support and its representing matrix.